Hannah Slarks

 As well as acting in high level policy matters, Hannah is sought after for sensitive matters concerning the rights of individuals.

-Her broad public law practice encompasses areas such as: constitutional law; unlawful detention; human rights; electoral law; emergency services and environmental law.
+Hannah’s broad public law practice encompasses areas such as: constitutional law; unlawful detention; human rights; electoral law; regulation of financial entities; emergency services and environmental law.
+She acts for claimants and defendants.
 She has particular experience with the conduct and decision-making of political parties.
-She acts for claimants and defendants.

-Hannah has strong public law specialisms in community care, healthcare and education.
+Hannah has strong public law specialisms in education, community care and healthcare.
 These are dealt with in separate sections.

 Examples of her public law work include: